 Then there were the many jobs in public offices.
 Whole office blocks were created in the basilicas of the forums and filled with lawyers and bureaucrats to run services such as the road networks.
 Last but not least we shouldn’t forget those jobs many dreamt of but few managed to do well: acting, chariot racing and even fighting as gladiators.
 Women, knights and commoners in need of money all had a tussle with the criminals, slaves and war prisoners in order to win rich sums of money and be admired by the public in perfect reflection of life out of the arena.
 A champion charioteer could become a millionaire.

 Perhaps there is one more job which should not be forgotten: that of the professional soldier.
 The growing need of good soldiers to fill the legions coupled with the social disorders created by the influx of slaves into the job market of ancient rome general Marius had a great brainwave: create a professional army and attract the plebs with a soldiers’ pay.

-So there we have it, priests and priestesses, bakers, architects, engineers, builders, medics, bureaucrats, lawyers and judges, shop keepers, bankers and oriental carpet sellers.
+So there we have it, priests and priestesses, bakers, architects, engineers, builders, medics, bureaucrats, lawyers and judges, shopkeepers, bankers and oriental carpet sellers.
 They were all there and traded pretty much as you would today.
 But without a computer.

 This list of Roman jobs is by no means exhaustive, but it’s a start.
-Feel free to write to our Roman jobs Forum with any queries or ideas you may have!

 A number of these Roman jobs carried a variety of social stigmas, for example here are a few curiosities: